ShiqiMa/Shoppingweb/README.md

 # Shoppingweb
-An online shopping website using Django
+An online shopping website using Django and nginx